Enshrouded Tank Build Guide (Update 8 / Forging the Path)

 Three attributes carry the build.
 The order matters.

 1. Constitution (primary).
 Each point grants 50 HP.
-This is the largest per-point payoff for any defensive stat in the game.
-Push it as hard as your levels allow.
+With the 80% mitigation cap, the per-point payoff is now larger in practice than it was pre-Update-8 because more of every stacked HP point survives a heavy hit.
+Push Constitution as hard as your levels allow.

 2. Strength (secondary).
-Scales one-handed sword damage.
+Scales one-handed sword damage, and now scales the heavy-attack 2x multiplier as well.
 You will not match Barbarian numbers, but you need enough Strength that your counter-swing actually kills things.

 3. Endurance (tertiary).
 Stamina pool.
-Blocks and parries cost stamina.
+Blocks, parries, and Focus-fueled heavy attacks all cost stamina.
 A Tank that runs dry mid-fight has nothing.

 Skip Dexterity, Intelligence, and Spirit.
 They contribute nothing here.